bcaffo/LittleInferenceBook/manuscript/preface.md

 ## About the picture on the cover
 The picture on the cover is a public domain image taken from Wikipedia's article on Francis Galton's quincunx.
-Francis Galton was an 19th century polymath who invented many of key concepts of statistics.
+Francis Galton was a 19th century polymath who invented many of key concepts of statistics.
 The quincunx was an ingenious invention for illustrating the central limit theorem using a pinball setup.